rcjb2022/AI-Scientist/README.md

 #### Semantic Scholar API (Literature Search)

 Our code can also optionally use a Semantic Scholar API Key (`S2_API_KEY`) for higher throughput [if you have one](https://www.semanticscholar.org/product/api), though it should work without it in principle.
 If you have problems with Semantic Scholar, you can skip the literature search and citation phases of paper generation.
+March 13 2025 I have requested an API key but they are currently on pause.
+Will be using OpenAlex, which does not require an API key.
+I have also inquired of Open Evidence for an API keyy, status unknown.

 Be sure to provide the key for the model used for your runs, e.g.: